open-component-model/ocm/components/subchartsdemo/README.md

 For a successful image mapping ensure that all you image resources have a `globalAccess` and relation `external` in their component descriptor.
 Only with global access Kubernetes is able to pull an image.
 Ensure that your components are transferred with the `--copy-resources` flag.

-## Providing helm values for subcharts:
+## Providing helm values for subcharts

 Usually deployments will get a configuration specific for this target enviroment.
 In helm this is done with values specific for a helm release.
 When using the toi installer this works in the same way by providing the values with other parameters like name of the helm release and the target namespace in a <parameters.yaml> file: